-DK Shivakumar gets bail in money laundering case
+D K Shivakumar gets bail in money laundering case

 Shivakumar's brother D K Suresh and daughter Aishwarya have also been questioned by the ED.
 The agency has also summoned Congress leader's mother and wife, apart from questioning Belagavi Rural MLA Laxmi Hebbalkar in the money-laundering case.

-'We have to fight them': Sonia Gandhi tells DK Shivakumar in Tihar Jail
+'We have to fight them': Sonia Gandhi tells D K Shivakumar in Tihar Jail

 The 57-year old Congress leader was lodged at Tihar Jail, where another Congress leader P Chidambaram is lodged in an alleged corruption case.